segmentio/segment-docs/src/connections/functions/usage.md

 ## Default limit number

 Each workspace has a default limit of 25 Functions in total across Source, Insert, and Destination Functions.
-If you want to create more than 25, please reach out to friends@segment.com.
+If you want to create more, please reach out to [Segment](mailto:friends@segment.com).